postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 > [!div id="parsing" class="anchor"]

-## Parsing C# expressions
+## Generating expressions using a StringBuilder-like API

-Sometimes it is easier to generate the run-time code as a simple text instead of using a complex meta API.
-If you want to use C# code represented as a `string` in your code, use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.Parse*?text=ExpressionFactory.Parse> method.
-This method returns an <xref:Metalama.Framework.Code.IExpression>, which is a compile-time object that you can use anywhere in compile-time code.
-The <xref:Metalama.Framework.Code.IExpression> interface exposes the run-time expression in the <xref:Metalama.Framework.Code.IExpression.Value> property.
+It is sometimes easier to generate the run-time code as a simple text instead of using a complex meta API.
+In this situation, you can use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> class.
+It offers convenient methods like <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendLiteral*>, <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendTypeName*> or <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendExpression*>.
+The <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendVerbatim*> method must be used for anything else, such as keywords or punctuation.

->[!NOTE]
-> The string expression is inserted _as is_ without validation or transformation.
-Always specify the full namespace of any declaration used in a text expression.

->[!NOTE]
-> Instead of the traditional `StringBuilder` you can use <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> to build an expression.
-It offers convenient methods like `AppendLiteral`, `AppendTypeName` or `AppendExpression`.
-To add a statement to the generated code, use <xref:Metalama.Framework.Code.SyntaxBuilders.StatementBuilder> to create the statement and then `meta.InsertStatement` from the template at the place where the statement should be inserted.
+When you are done building the expression, call the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder.ToExpression*> method.
+It will return an <xref:Metalama.Framework.Code.IExpression> object.
+The <xref:Metalama.Framework.Code.IExpression.Value?text=IExpression.Value> property is `dynamic` and can be used in run-time code.

+> [!NOTE]
+> A major benefit of <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> is that it can be used in a compile-time method that is not a template.

+### Example: ExpressionBuilder

+The following example uses an <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> to build a pattern comparing an input value to several forbidden values.
+Notice the use of <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendLiteral*>, <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendExpression*> and <xref:Metalama.Framework.Code.SyntaxBuilders.SyntaxBuilder.AppendVerbatim*>.

+[!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/ExpressionBuilder.cs name="ExpressionBuilder"]

+## Generating statements using a StringBuilder-like API

+<xref:Metalama.Framework.Code.SyntaxBuilders.StatementBuilder> is to statements what <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionBuilder> is to expressions.
+Note that it also allows you to generate _blocks_ thanks to its <xref:Metalama.Framework.Code.SyntaxBuilders.StatementBuilder.BeginBlock*> and <xref:Metalama.Framework.Code.SyntaxBuilders.StatementBuilder.EndBlock*> methods.

+> [!WARNING]
+> Do not forget the trailing semicolon at the end of the statement.

+When you are done, call the <xref:Metalama.Framework.Code.SyntaxBuilders.IStatementBuilder.ToStatement*> method.
+You can use inject the returned <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement> in run-time code by calling the <xref:Metalama.Framework.Aspects.meta.InsertStatement*> method in the template.

+## Parsing C# expressions and statements

+If you already have a string representing an expression or a statement, you can turn it into an <xref:Metalama.Framework.Code.IExpression> or <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement> using the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.Parse*?text=ExpressionFactory.Parse> or <xref:Metalama.Framework.Code.SyntaxBuilders.StatementFactory.Parse*?text=StatementFactory.Parse> method, respectively.

 ### Example: parsing expressions